Madison Bumgarner: Draft and minor leagues

 The San Francisco Giants selected Bumgarner in the first round, with the tenth overall selection, of the 2007 MLB draft.
 Going into the draft, Baseball America had ranked him as the 14th-best prospect overall.
 He was the first high school pitcher to be selected as the Giants' first pick since Matt Cain in 2002, and the first left-handed pitcher selected in the first round by the organization since Noah Lowry in 2001.
+Bumgarner was also the first left-handed pitcher taken as the first pick by the organization since Mike Remlinger in 1987, the first high school left-handed pitcher the Giants drafted in the first round since Frank Riccelli in 1971, and the first high school left-handed pitcher taken as the first pick by the organization since Riccelli in 1971.
+In many do-overs, Bumgarner would be selected by the Tampa Bay Devil Rays as the first overall pick of the 2007 MLB re-draft.

+In 2008, Baseball America ranked Bumgarner the third-best prospect in the Giants organization.
 Bumgarner pitched for the Augusta Greenjackets, the Giants' Low-A South Atlantic League affiliate, in 2008.
 The Giants had him alter the angle of his head during delivery, but after Bumgarner struggled over his first three starts in Augusta, he reverted to the way he had thrown in high school.
 With Augusta, he worked on his changeup, slider, and ability to throw effectively on the inside part of the plate, a critical trait for a pitcher with his side-armed delivery.
 He won the South Atlantic League pitchers' Triple Crown, tying for the league lead in wins (15, tied with Levi Maxwell), leading the league in ERA (1.46), and leading the league in strikeouts (164).

+Before the start of the 2009 season, the magazine ranked Bumgarner as the ninth-best prospect in baseball.
 He began the 2009 season with the Giants' High-A affiliate, the San Jose Giants of the California League.
 After five starts, in which he went 3–1 with a 1.48 ERA and 23 strikeouts, he was called up to the Giants AA affiliate, the Connecticut Defenders of the Eastern League.
 On July 22, he hit a grand slam against Eric Niesen and picked up the victory in a 9–3 triumph over the Binghamton Mets.
 In 20 games (19 starts) with them, he went 9–1 with a 1.93 ERA and 69 strikeouts.